the-turing-way/the-turing-way/book/website/foreword/background.md

 Our team and community members are committed to integrating and promoting openness, inclusivity, ethical conduct, and access in research and data science, and have integrated these in all aspects, including the chapters, of _The Turing Way_.

 The project has been developed openly and any and all questions, comments and recommendations are always welcome at our GitHub repository: https://github.com/the-turing-way/the-turing-way.
-We really appreciate you using its resources, any references that you make to _The Turing Way_ project in your work, and we hope it is useful.
+We really appreciate you using these resources and any references that you make to _The Turing Way_ project in your work, and we hope it is useful.